Can You Bring Your Dog on a Greyhound Bus? Learn About Greyhound’s Pet Policy.

 Having established Greyhound’s service animal policy, let’s move on to the necessary qualifications and requirements for service dogs.

 • Greyhound allows service dogs on their buses at no additional charge, as long as they are certified as part of the passenger’s service animal certification under ADA.
-Staff may ask two inquiries to verify if the dog is a service animal: whether it is necessary due to a disability, and what tasks or functions it is trained to perform.
-Passengers do not need to provide medical/identification cards for their service animal, unless there is visible evidence that the animal is not trained or behaves aggressively.
+Staff may ask two inquiries to verify if the dog is a service animal: whether it is necessary due to a disability and what tasks or functions it is trained to perform.
+Passengers do not need to provide medical/identification cards for their service animal unless there is evidence that the animal is not trained or behaves aggressively.
 This policy is in line with ADA guidelines, which prohibit discrimination but allow verification when there are legitimate concerns about an animal’s qualification as a service animal.
 Pets other than legitimate service animals are not allowed onboard Greyhound buses.
 The pet policy aims to ensure safety and comfort for all passengers.

 See Related: Can You Bring Your Dog on the Sprinter Bus?
 Pet Policy, Rules and Regulations